 Personal Narrative

-In the year 2013 I saw an opening for a Circulation Assistant at our local public library.
-I applied and got an interview.
+In the year 2013 I saw an opening for a Circulation Assistant at our local public library; I applied and got an interview.
 I remember them bringing out a cart of books and asked me to arrange them.
 I thought this was a trick because it was so easy, but they were very impressed and hired me.
 I worked there part time for three years.
-I moved to Florida in 2022 and got a job as a library assistant at the Marathon Branch of the Monroe County Library System.
-I have worked here nearly three years now and worked my way up to library associate.
-I realized when there was a children’s librarian position open that to move up in the system, I would need an MLIS, so I decided to apply.
-I love working in the library and can’t wait to see what the future holds.
+During that time I started a Dungeons and Dragons game group that still meets to this day.
+I moved to Florida in 2022, getting a job at a State Park then eventually I got a job as a library assistant at the Marathon Branch of the Monroe County Library System.
+I have worked here over three years now, and worked my way up to library associate.
+I realized when there was a children’s librarian position open that to move up in the system, I would need an MLIS, so I decided to begin the MLIS program.

 Navigation